Chengdu protests of 1989

 The Chengdu Protests of 1989 started out as a memorial gathering to mourn Hu Yaobang's death in Tianfu Square and it took around five days before larger-scale protests broke out.
 While the Chengdu students were protesting in support of the 1989 Tiananmen Square protests and massacre, they had different demands from the Beijing students.
+On June 4 and 5, the protests were violently crushed by security forces, with estimates of the death toll ranging from the official figure of 8 to "at least 300" per Amnesty International.

 According to Paul Goldin, who was an American student studying Chinese at Sichuan University and is now a Professor of Chinese thought at the University of Pennsylvania, the protests were “never a protest in favour of democracy.”
 Goldin believed that “it was a protest against corruption” and it was not until “very very late” that students began using words like “democracy” and “freedom.”

+Start of protests

 On April 21 and 22, there were large marches and arrests, but it was not until May 15 that class boycotts and hunger strikes began.

 On May 16, there were around 30,000 students, faculty, and clerical workers gathered at Renmin Square.
 The crowd was there largely to support the students in Beijing but also to protest police tactics.
 On May 17 there was another demonstration, at 10 p.m that night and around 100 students announced they were going on a hunger strike.

-On May 18 at 4 p.m, “Provincial Vice-Party Secretary Gu Jinchi, Provincial Standing Committee member and Propaganda Department Director Xu Chuan, Provincial Standing Committee member and Chengdu Municipal Party Secretary Wu Xihai, Provincial Vice-Governor Pu Haiqing, Chengdu Mayor Xie Jinxiang and other leading comrades from the provincial and municipal party and government went to Chengdu’s South People’s Road Square” and visited the students who were hunger striking and petitioning.
+On May 18 at 4 p.m, “Provincial Vice-Party Secretary Gu Jinchi, Provincial Standing Committee member and Propaganda Department Director Xu Chuan, Provincial Standing Committee member and Chengdu Municipal Party Secretary Wu Xihai, Provincial Vice-Governor Pu Haiqing, Chengdu Mayor Xie Jinxiang and other leading comrades from the provincial and municipal party and government went to Chengdu's South People's Road Square” and visited the students who were hunger striking and petitioning.

 Gu Jinchi was supportive of the students and told them that he “fully [understood their] patriotic enthusiasm, fasting in support of some Beijing students’ hunger-strike action, opposing corruption, promoting democracy and the rule-of-law, and demanding a deepening of reforms.
 Party Center is attaching a great deal of importance to your actions.”
 However, he also wanted them to cease hunger striking and return to classes.
 The “leading comrades” did show concern for the health and safety of the students.

 The protests remained peaceful and after martial law was declared in Beijing, the protests in Chengdu started to dwindle.
 By then, only a handful of students were still having sit-ins and local residents were beginning to lose interest.